 3.0 RTF Charter, Bylaws and Guidelines

 The RTF acts as an advisory committee chartered by the Council.
 The Council approves the charter and bylaws under which the RTF operates.
-Found on the RTF website, the chart and bylaws are updated on an as-needed basis.
+Found on the RTF website, the charter and bylaws are updated on an as-needed basis.

 The RTF develops, maintains and adopts Unit Energy Savings Measures (UES) and Standard Protocols and may review Custom Measure Protocols or Impact Evaluations as requested using the Operative Guidelines posted on its web site: http://rtf.nwcouncil.org/subcommittees/guidelines/